- February 1, 2019

-Assuming you don’t want those things to continue, we encourage you to either take steps to prevent it from happening or seek help as soon as you notice problems.
+Assuming you don’t want those things to continue, we encourage you to take steps to prevent it from happening.
+Or, we encourage you to seek help as soon as you notice problems.

 If you do have symptoms of periodontal disease, this gives our team time to catch in in the early stages.
 This makes treatment easier to handle, more effective, and less expensive as well.